orthopteroid/ganesha-blue/README.md

  an iteration can be seen (where the 2 host-to-device copies occur).
-However, the attached snap may not be ideal measure performance because the kernel launches at the start of the iteration appear more spread-out than the launches at the start of the next iteration, perhaps a result of a device calculation warm-up.
+However, the attached snap may not be ideal measure performance because the kernel launches at the start of the iteration appear more spread-out than the launches at the start of the next iteration, perhaps a result of a device calculation warmup.

 ![Single Iteration - Check Mode](analysis/one-iteration-check.png)

-In Callback Mode most attempts at solving the problem took 2 iterations - 10 runs were made as in the other mode.
-The first 2 or 3 values in each run prints a % convergence value while the latter 3 values show the converged value, the average time per iteration and the number of iterations.
+In 10 Callback Mode run, most attempts at solving the problem took 2 iterations.
+The first 2 or 3 values in each run prints a % convergence value while the latter 3 values show the converged value, the average time per iteration in msec and the number of iterations.

 ```
  0.02083,  0.00338, 101.10443, 0.32810, 2